jtesta/ssh-mitm/README.md

 ## Initial Setup

 As root, run the *install.sh* script.
-This will install prerequisites from the repositories, download the OpenSSH archive, verify its signature, compile it, and initialize a non-privileged environment to execute from.
+This will install prerequisites from the repositories, download the OpenSSH archive, verify its signature, compile it, and initialize a non-privileged environment to execute within.

 ## Finding Targets

 The *JoesAwesomeSSHMITMVictimFinder.py* script makes finding targets on a LAN very easy.
 It will ARP spoof a block of IPs and sniff for SSH traffic for a short period of time before moving on to the next block.
 Any ongoing SSH connections originating from devices on the LAN are reported.

-By default, *JoesAwesomeSSHMITMVictimFinder.py* will ARP spoof and sniff only 5 IPs at a time for 20 seconds before moving onto the next block.
+By default, *JoesAwesomeSSHMITMVictimFinder.py* will ARP spoof and sniff only 5 IPs at a time for 20 seconds before moving onto the next block of 5.
 These parameters can be tuned, though a trade-off exists: the more IPs that are spoofed at a time, the greater the chance you will catch an ongoing SSH connection, but also the greater the strain you will put on your puny network interface.
 Under too high of a load, your interface will start dropping frames, causing a denial-of-service and greatly raising suspicions (this is bad).
 The defaults shouldn't cause problems in most cases, though it'll take longer to find targets.
 The block size can be safely raised on low-utilization networks.

 Example: